Arthur Romney Green

 Arthur Romney Green (16 February 1872 – 21 February 1945) was an English craftsman and furniture designer, based in Christchurch, Hampshire.
 His furniture carries influence of the Arts and Crafts style, popularized by William Morris in the 1880s.
 Some examples of Romney Green's furniture are exhibited in Christchurch Priory, All Saints Church in Catherington, Hampshire, and the Victoria and Albert Museum in Brompton, London.
 He was the elder brother of the English architect William Curtis Green.

 Early life

 Green was born in Alton, Hampshire.
-He was the eldest son born to Frederick Green, a barrister, and his wife Maria née Heath Curtis.
+He was the eldest son to Frederick Green, a barrister, and his wife Maria née Heath Curtis.
 His younger brother was the English architect William Curtis Green.

 Career

 Green initially taught mathematics at Cambridge but left to concentrate on furniture design and woodwork and set up business in Christchurch, Dorset.
 His work, according to the architect Hubert Worthington, "combines underlying geometric principles with the traditional practices associated with the work of Ernest Gimson and the Barnsley brothers, but he was also indebted to Georgian prototypes."
 Romney Green was the author of Woodwork in Principle and Practice in 1918.
 He used locally sourced timber which he sold direct to the customer, rather than through retailers.